 Ways to Search for a New Job

-Read the business section of area newspapers and check out your city’s economic development website for news about companies that are growing or moving into your area.
-Go to those company’s websites directly to find job postings.
+- Read local business news and check out your city’s website for insights into economic development.
+Which companies are growing or moving into your area?
+Go to those companies’ websites directly to find job postings.

-Reach out to local, county, and state agencies for job assistance and job training programs.
+- Reach out to local, county and state agencies for job assistance and job training programs.
 Call 2-1-1 or visit www.211.org if you don’t know where to start.